lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

 Search facets in the Filters panel add granularity to your search experience and make the search functionality efficient.
 Search facets use multiple dimensions (predicates) that enable you to perform intricate searches.
 You can easily drill down to the desired level of detail for a more focused search.

 For example, if you are looking for an image, you can choose whether you want a bitmap or a vector image.
 You can reduce the scope of search further by specifying the MIME type for the image in the File Type search facet.
-Similarly, when searching for documents, you can specify the format, for example, PDF or MS Word format.
+Similarly, when searching for documents, you can specify the format, for example, PDF or MS Word format.<br />

 ![Filters panel in Brand Portal](assets/file-type-search.png "Filters panel in Brand Portal")